schwayweb/dev123/README.md

-# Javascript - Advanced Console Log for developers
+# JS DEV123 - Advanced Console Log for developers
 This library is tested only in Google Chrome.

 ## Description